NicholasCHowlett/eegDataAnalysis/README.md

 # Source repo for eegDataAnalysis
 This software repository contains some code to allow anyone to process an electroencephalography signal (_process_data.ipynb_).
-To interact with this processing pipeline easily, refer to the [eegDataAnalysis Binder](https://mybinder.org/v2/gh/NicholasCHowlett/eegDataAnalysis/HEAD?labpath=process_data.ipynb).
 This repo also contains code to acquire this signal from OpenBCI hardware (_get_data.py_).

+For an introduction to EEG refer to the [eegDataAnalysis Binder](https://mybinder.org/v2/gh/NicholasCHowlett/eegDataAnalysis/HEAD?labpath=process_data.ipynb).
+That Binder environment also allows interaction with the data processing pipeline (and modification of that code).

 ## Setup of Python
 Python 3 is used for both acquiring and processing data.
 Acquiring data is conducted by using Python directly in a Windows environment, while data processing is conducted in a Linux environment (installed via Windows Subsystem for Linux).